fasiha/curtiz/README.md

   - ◊cloze conjugation 降り始めました
   - ◊cloze particle が

+Curtiz has analyzed the sentence and found vocabulary using kanji as `◊related??` tags—the `??` prevents this from being parsed as a true `◊related` flashcard!
+If you'd like Curtiz to quiz you on these related cards, going from kanji to reading, remove the `??` to make these `◊related` flashcards.

+Curtiz has also added particles and verb/adjective conjugated phrases as `◊cloze` flashcards, which will be quizzed via fill-in-the-blanks.

 I recommend checking these because these automatic tools can make mistakes.
 Don't worry, it won't overwrite any clozes that you've already learned.

 And if Curtiz does eat your homework, it always saves a backup, with the `.bak` extension.

-> Extra bonus feature: another way to ask Curtiz to parse the sentence (besides leaving out the reading) is to add a `- ◊pleaseParse` bullet under the heading.
+Another way to get Curtiz to parse the sentence (besides leaving out the reading) is to add an extra bullet under the header containing `◊pleaseParse`:

+#### ◊sent めをあける :: to open eyes :: 目を開ける
+- ◊pleaseParse

+After Curtiz processes this file, the above will have the following bullets under it:
+- ◊related?? め :: ? :: 目
+- ◊related?? あける :: ? :: 開ける
+- ◊cloze particle を

 ## Name
 The name comes from Arakawa Hiromi's legendary manga, *Fullmetal Alchemist*, where Curtis Izumi is the powerful alchemist who took in the Elric brothers and taught them alchemy.
 The artist has said that this is her favorite scene: